Amis people: Clothing

 Traditional Amis clothes were made with cloth knitted with bark and banana threads with bamboo needles, and used wear-resistant linens and pelts.
-This evolved during the 20th Century with the arrival of cotton, acquired by the Amis through barter, which progressively phased out the use of traditional material in favor of cotton.
+This evolved during the 20th Century with the arrival of cotton, acquired by the Amis through barter, which progressively replaced traditional materials.
 There are two clothing styles: Hualien and Taitung.
 Both use a head scarf, chest covering and a skirt.
 Chiefs and priests, on the other hand, wear robes and rattan headgear, to distinguish themselves.
 They also have an ‘alufo’ (“lover’s bag”), made with betel nut by their mother or their lover, which is both used in everyday life and during rituals.
 It is traditionally used to carry betel nut, limestone, betel and smoking pipes.

-Traditionally black, Amis clothing has evolved during the 20th century to using more and more red, “for its perceived festiveness and compatibility with ethno-tourism”.
+Traditionally black, Amis clothing evolved during the 20th century to using more and more red, “for its perceived festiveness and compatibility with ethno-tourism”.
 The coloring of necklaces distinguishes different Amis communities.
 Floral headdresses are also often used during special occasions, such as the harvest.

+Instruments and Musicking

+Amis people used some of instrument called Kokang, Kakeng.
+Firstly, Kokang is a traditional instrument, which is a type of xylophone and a kind of percussion.
+Amis people firstly made Kokang for getting animals away from their resident area.
+It’s the beginning of how Kokang is made in the Amis people community.

+Amis Kokang is made of softwood, which is aged about for three months to make their sound clear, and some Kokang is made of bamboo, and it is called “Kakeng”, which is slightly different from “Kokang”.
+Kokang and Kakeng is called “Tatuk, Dodang” in other tribes like “Truku”, “Chimei”, “Atayal”, which are adjacent to each other.

+Amis people run a group called “Amis Kakeng Musical Group”.
+They mainly use Kakeng, which is made of bamboo, and a few types of Amis Kokang in performances.
+Ensembles in Amis people are processed as group performances, and either sometimes as solo percussionists.
+Amis people held Kokang performances as cultural events for Taiwanese people.